bob-606/5.easa.fi/README.md

 ## 27. Friction drag will be increased for example by:
-Friction drag will be increased for example by:
 - Interfering airflow from fuselage and wings
 - ***Dead insects and dirt at the leading edge***
 - A smoother surface